Give

 Executive Director

 Mandy is a native of Blount County and a graduate of William Blount High School.
 She received her bachelor’s in business administration from King University, bachelor’s in social work and Master of Science in Human Services from East Tennessee State University.
-A proud AmeriCorps alumna, she served as a program coordinator of a career readiness program for S.E.E.E.D (Socially Equal Energy Efficient Development) in East Knoxville for one year and was hired full time upon the end of her service year.
+A proud AmeriCorps alumni, she served as a program coordinator of a career readiness program for S.E.E.E.D (Socially Equal Energy Efficient Development) in East Knoxville for one year and was hired full time upon the end of her service year.
 Mandy has worked with individuals with disabilities, mental and physical, before joining workforce services under the Department of Labor’s Workforce Innovation and Opportunity Act (WIOA) where she assisted individuals experiencing homelessness under the McKinney-Vento Act.
-For fun, Mandy loves hanging with her husband, Rob, and their family and friends, road trips, and being one with nature in the beautiful Smoky Mountains with fur-baby, Nikka, in tow.
-She is blessed with a bonus son and two bonus daughters, grand-loves, and spouses.
+She is part of Leadership Blount Class of 2025, Best Class Ever!
+For fun, Mandy loves hanging with “hubs”, Rob, and their family and friends, road trips, and being one with nature in the beautiful Smoky Mountains with fur-babies, Nikka and Poe, in tow.
 Mandy lives and serves by her favorite quote, “If you treat an individual as he is, he will remain how he is.
 But if you treat him as if he were what he ought to be and could be, he will become what he ought to be and could be.” ― Johann Wolfgang von Goethe

 Cary Loud